 When the alarm senses a dangerous level of CO, the unit will emit a loud alarm pattern.
 The alarm pattern is 4 quick beeps followed by 5 seconds of silence.
 This cycle repeats as long as a dangerous CO conditions exist.
-The red Alarm LED will flash the same pattern and the PPM will be displayed on the digital display.
+The red Alarm LED will flash the same pattern, the Escape light will illuminate, and the PPM will be displayed on the digital display.